+'''

-\$ cd esm_tools \$./install.sh
+$ cd esm_tools

+$ ./install.sh

+'''

 This should install the python packages of ESM-Tools.
 If you wonder where they end up, take a look at ~/. local/lib/python%versionnumber%/site-packages.
+Also, a new file called ~/.esmtoolsrc is added to your HOME, which contains some very few details about the installation.

-- 5. Run esm_master once.
-You should see a long list of available targets if everything works. - 6.
+- 5. Run esm_master once and answer the questions to setup the tool completely.
+You should see a long list of available targets if everything works.
+Note that you will need to manually edit the file ~/.esmtoolsrc, if you mistakenly spelled any of the user names required for accessing the repositories, or you selected the default user name (anonymous). - 6.
 Go to the toplevel folder into which you want to install your model codes, and run esm_master install-, followed by the name and the version of the model you want to install.
 As an example, if we want to install FESOM2:

 '''

-$ cd /some/folder/you/wish/to/work/in

-$ mkdir model_codes
+$ mkdir ../model_codes

-$ cd model_codes
+$ cd ../model_codes

 $ esm_master install-fesom-2.0

 '''